pepopo978/nampower/README.md

 - It was specified as the 2nd param of CastSpellByName (added by superwow)
 - Mouseover casts that use SpellTargetUnit to specify a target

-isItem will be 1 if the spell cast was triggered by an item, 0 otherwise.
+itemId is the id of the item that triggered the spell, 0 if it wasn't triggered by an item

 Example:
 ```